 The Net Math: Two Paths, One Outcome

 The comparison that ultimately matters is not the list price but the net proceeds after time and carry costs.
-The scenario below reflects a documented pattern in this market.
+The two paths below reflect a documented pattern in this market: same property, same condition, two different pricing strategies, materially different results.

 On a $10M property, 12 months of carry in Palm Beach County can exceed $250,000: property taxes at current millage, wind and flood insurance (up 25 to 40% since 2022 in coastal zones), staffing, landscaping, and a 5% opportunity cost on committed capital.
 That figure does not account for the additional 5 to 10% negotiating leverage typically lost once a property is perceived as stale.